DavidMertz/RegEx_Puzzles/book.md

 where aces are always considered high, and the suits are ordered spades, hearts, diamonds, clubs.

-This second function, `cardsort(hand)` uses more Python than regular expressions per se, so just read the solution if you are less comfortable with Python itself.
+This second function, `cardsort(hand)`, uses more Python than regular expressions per se, so just read the solution if you are less comfortable with Python itself.